albertattard/spring-boot-camp/docs/02-data/04-env.md

    }
    ```

-   The name of the file is not very important, as long as you are consistent.
-Note that we will use this file name to include the above gradle definition in the `build.gradle` in the next step.
+   The name of the file (`integration-test.gradle`) is not very important, as long as you are consistent.
+Note that we will use this file name (`integration-test.gradle`) to include the above Gradle definition in the `build.gradle` in the next step.

    The above file deserves some explanation.